yuggiehk/CaRe-Ego/README.md

 The code of the CaRe-Ego is built upon the [MMsegmentation](https://github.com/open-mmlab/mmsegmentation) codebase, thanks for their work.

 ## License
 Our code is distributed under the Apache-2.0 license.
-See LICENSE.txt file for more information.
+See the LICENSE.txt file for more information.